mallyaaniruddh/REALM/README.md

 ##  Grounded Truth Sentiment Analysis

-This Jupyter notebook (`grounded_truth.ipynb`) performs sarcasm-aware sentiment analysis using a **ground truth annotated dataset**.
+This Jupyter notebook (`ground_truth.ipynb`) performs sarcasm-aware sentiment analysis using a **ground truth annotated dataset**.
 Unlike earlier experiments where we used free-form reviews with no labels, this notebook uses a **labeled dataset** containing known sentiment categories (Positive, Negative, Neutral).

 ---